racket/rhombus/rhombus/0000-rhombus.md

 even better.
 The `match` form expects an expression and then an alts-block where each `|` has a binding pattern followed by a block.
-The `match` form evaluates that first expression, and dispatches to the first block whose pattern accepts the expression's value.
-Similar to `cond`, `match` supports `'else`' in place of a final binding pattern, but using the binding operator `_` is more common.
+The `match` form evaluates that first expression, and dispatches to the first block whose pattern accepts the expression’s value.
+Similar to `cond`, `match` supports `~else` in place of a final binding pattern, but using the binding operator `_` is more common.

 ```